Kevin McHale (basketball): Legacy

 McHale was a part of what many consider the league's best-ever frontline with small forward Larry Bird and center Robert Parish.
 The trio of Hall of Famers became known as the "Big Three" and led the Celtics to five NBA Finals appearances and three NBA championships, in 1981, 1984 and 1986.
 For the first five years of his career McHale primarily came off the bench for the Celtics, winning the NBA Sixth Man of the Year Award in 1984 and 1985.

 Possessing a wide variety of offensive moves close to the basket the agile, long-armed McHale played in seven National Basketball Association All-Star Games between 1984 and 1991.
 McHale's finest season came in 1986–87 when he was named to the All-NBA First Team as a forward.
 He led the NBA in field goal percentage in the 1986-87 and 1987-88 seasons, shooting 60.4 percent each season.
 Also a standout defensive player, McHale was selected to the NBA All-Defensive First or Second Team six times.
 He twice blocked nine shots in a game, the most ever by a Boston Celtics player (blocked shots did not become an official NBA statistic until the 1973-74 season).

 Fellow NBA Hall of Famer Charles Barkley said of McHale, "Kevin McHale's the best player I played against because he was unstoppable offensively, and he gave me nightmares on defense."

 In 971 regular season games McHale averaged 17.9 points and 7.3 rebounds and in 169 post-season games averaged 18.8 points and 7.4 rebounds.

 At the end of the 2007–2008 season McHale ranked tenth in NBA history in career field goal percentage (55.4%), and he is among the Celtics' career leaders in several categories, including games played, points scored and rebounding.

 McHale's number 32 jersey was retired by the Celtics on January 30, 1994, during a halftime ceremony at the Boston Garden.

+In 1995 he was inducted into the University of Minnesota Hall of Fame.

 He was chosen one of the NBA's 50 greatest players and was named to the NBA's 50th Anniversary All-Time Team in 1996.

 In 1992, McHale was elected to the Minnesota State High School League Hall of Fame.
 He was elected to the Naismith Basketball Hall of Fame in 1999.

+In 2020 McHale was inducted into the Minnesota sports Hall of Fame.

 In 2021, McHale was honored as one of the league's greatest players of all time by being named to the NBA's 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named McHale as the 49th greatest player in NBA history.

 In October 2022, he was inaugurated in the Croatian-American Sports Hall of Fame.
+In 2025 he was inducted into the Irish-American Hall of Fame via the sports wing.